Methodology

 The factors the score considers, roughly in order of impact:

 - Moon phase — some species feed harder under a full moon; others go nocturnal and shy during peak brightness.
+Worth ±8 where the species record specifies a preference.

 Season status (in-season vs closed)